comolongo/jskitchen/tasks/gcpAutocomplete/README.md

 - What data structure would work best for autocomplete?

 ## Demo:
-https://jskitchen-autocomplete.firebaseapp.com/
-GCp products search, try App Engine/Storage/Cloud functions/etc.
+GCP products search.
+Try App Engine/Storage/Cloud functions/etc. https://jskitchen-autocomplete.firebaseapp.com/

 ### What was done:
 - BE implemented using Firebase with Realtime Database (https://jskitchen-autocomplete.firebaseio.com/)